 In recent years, there has been a lot of research going on, as those charged with highway safety attempt to reduce the number of truck accidents in Texas and nationwide.
 That means uncovering the most common causes of such accidents.
 What much of that research finds is that as many as 90 percent of serious or fatal truck accidents are the result of driver error.
 That is rarely the only factor; there are often other factors involved, but driver error is usually a contributing factor.

-In order to receive a commercial driver’s license, a truck driver is required to receive training from an truck driving school.
-In most cases truck driver training programs include such topics as safe operating procedures, map reading, trip planning and legal compliance.
-However, many have been expressing concern for years that the training process too often contain shortcuts because the prospective drivers and the trucking companies who are eager to get them on the road as quickly as possible, put a lot of pressure on driving schools to speed things up.
+In order to receive a commercial driver’s license, a truck driver is required to receive training from a truck driving school.
+In most cases, truck driver training programs include such topics as safe operating procedures, map reading, trip planning, and legal compliance.
+However, many have been expressing concern for years that the training process too often contains shortcuts because the prospective drivers and the trucking companies who are eager to get them on the road as quickly as possible, put a lot of pressure on driving schools to speed things up.
 Driver training programs only take 4-5 weeks, anyway, questions arise as to the appropriateness of any possible shortcuts.

 Too often, investigations in the wake of a truck accident in which the rig operator may have caused the accident, the examination of records associated with the training process finds that many training programs lack something that is required by the Department of Transportation Standard.
 In some other cases, the records associated with a driver’s training are found to have been doctored in a way that presents a more positive picture of the driver’s actual training than was actually the case.